 COVID-19 has only made the vulnerabilities of traditional research methods more clear.
 Buyer Brain's neuroscience approach to Pharma challenges aims to correct those vulnerabilities and uncover valuable, deep insights about customers' emotional and cognitive processes that fuel behavioral changes.
 Click here to find out more about Buyer Brain's neuroscience business solutions that help Pharma companies maximize demand & customer engagement.

-If you want to hear more information live about the key role Neuroscience can play in solving Pharma Challenges we invite you to our webinar on the 23rd of September, 2 PM UK Time.
+If you want to hear more information live about effective methods to enhance demand engagement in the Pharmaceutical industry we invite you to our Conference on the 19th of November, 10 PM UK Time.
 Space is limited so reserve your seat following the next link: